netzahdzc/oHealth-Context/schemas/entity/README.md

 ## Entities

-This section introduce a number of schema to define an entitis.
+This section introduce a number of schema to define entities.
 For instance the **physical test** concentrates sensor data collected along a controlled test from a physical device carried/worn by a user while performing a supervised physical test.

 | Attribute| Description                                                                                                                              |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------|